rpetar/cuda/README.md

+# Multiple Version of CUDA Libraries On The Same Machine.

 This files contains some useful aliases and way to handle multiple CUDA versions in Arch-based distributions.
 After doing all steps from CUDA installation, reboot system.
 Initially CUDA will not be set up.
 You need to set it using alias *_set-cuda-X-Y_*.